symbiontik/k3s-gitops/README.md

 git push
 ```

-You now have an automated bot that will compare your cluster's application versions against the latest versions every 12 hours.
+You now have an automated bot that will compare your cluster's application versions against the latest versions.
 Renovate bot will generate a pull request for you to review and merge whenever new versions are found.

-### Add your own apps
+## Add your own apps

 With this existing infrastructure in place, it's relatively simple to run your containerized apps in your cluster.
 In this guide, we'll deploy an app that can be easily installed and managed with a Helm chart.
 This will also highlight each touch point for adding a new application to your cluster including Kubernetes definition components, secret encryption, automated updates, Cloudflare resources, and application observability integration.